1) Dear Alice,

 Many people are buying Swarovski crystal beads to make crafts.
 I understand that they have 32 percent lead.
 People are making jewelry and figurines with the crystal beads.
 Is this a danger to our health?

 Do glitz and glam have to come with a cost to your health?
 Sounds like you could use some crystal clear info on the topic.
-In the case of decorative crystals, perhaps you’ll find it comforting to know that as of 2012, Swarovski has reformulated their crystals so that the lead content is well below Federal regulations (read on for more on that).
+In the case of decorative crystals, perhaps you’ll find it comforting to know that as of 2012, Swarovski has reformulated their crystals so that the lead content is well below federal regulations (read on for more on that).
 As for older crystal products or ones from countries where regulations aren’t quite as strict, the risk depends on how the crystal is used.
 Fortunately, you would not likely be exposed to the lead in decorative crystal products simply by wearing them.
-You’d have to ingest them directly or use them for preparing or storing food (such as a crystal pitcher) for lead exposure to be a concern.
+However, it's possible for lead exposure to occur when using them to store food or beverages (such as in a crystal decanter).
 However, it’s still wise to be aware of other potential sources of lead exposure in accessories or decorative items, especially if you have children (as they are particularly vulnerable and sensitive to the effects of lead).

 Lead was traditionally found in crystals because it was the magic ingredient that gave them their signature sparkle.
 However, lead can be quite toxic — especially for children.
 In fact, the Centers for Disease Control and Prevention (CDC) cautions that there is no known level of lead that is safe for children.
 Lead paint is the most common form of exposure, as kids sometimes will eat paint chips found on the ground.
 However, another potential route of exposure is when children put older or foreign decorative crystals in their mouths (although simply touching or wearing these items wouldn’t result in exposure).